Asraye/Revolt-MusicSelfBot/README.md

 # Revolt.js Last.fm Now Playing Self-Bot

-A lightweight self-bot for [Revolt](https://revolt.chat) that fetches your currently playing track from Last.fm and updates your Revolt status every 30 seconds.
+A simple self-bot for [Revolt](https://revolt.chat) that fetches your currently playing track from Last.fm and updates your Revolt status every 30 seconds.

 ---